Yama Wolasmal

-Yama Wolasmal (born 1982) is an Afghan-born Norwegian news anchor.
+Yama Wolassmal (born 28 November 1982) is an Afghan-Norwegian news anchor.

+Early life

-He was born in Kabul.
-His family fled to Pakistan when he was three months old, and emigrated to Norway as refugees as few years later.
+Yama Wolasmal was born in Kabul.
+His family fled to Pakistan when he was three months old, and immigrated to Norway as refugees a few years later.
 He grew up in the Grünerløkka and Bjørndal neighborhoods of Oslo.
 Wolasmal had journalistic assignments in Dagbladet and TV 2, and was also a correspondent in Afghanistan.
 When employed by TV 2 he became moderator of the debate show Underhuset.

+Career

-In November 2017 he was hired as anchor of Norway's main television news program, Dagsrevyen.
+In November 2017, Wolasmal was hired as anchor of Norway's main television news program, Dagsrevyen.
+In 2020 he was appointed as foreign correspondent for NRK in the Middle East, based in Beirut.
+In April 2024, he conducted an interview with Israeli government spokesperson David Mencer which garnered worldwide attention.
+In the interview, Wolasmal interrogated the interviewee about charges of Israeli war crimes and the Gaza genocide.

+Prior to the interview with Mencer, Wolasmal has also interviewed Hamas leader Osama Hamdan and NATO Secretary General Jens Stoltenberg in similar fashion.